 Manor is a tiny town located in the state of Georgia.
 With a population of 94 people and just one neighborhood, Manor is the 496th largest community in Georgia.

-Manor is a blue-collar town, with 40.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Manor, you'll notice that it is more blue-collar than most other communities in America.
+40.82% of Manor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Manor is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Manor who work in healthcare (59.18%), office and administrative support (0.00%), and sales jobs (0.00%).

 Manor’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.